Redstockings: Writings

 Notable essays associated with the group include "The Redstockings Manifesto" and "Program for Consciousness-Raising", as well as "The Politics of Housework" by Pat Mainardi.
-"The Redstockings Manifesto" and "The Politics of Housework" were included in the 1970 anthology Sisterhood is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.
+"The Redstockings Manifesto" and "The Politics of Housework" were included in the 1970 anthology Sisterhood Is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.
 The Manifesto contains seven sections.
 The first section briefly introduces women's recent unity in the struggle for freedom from "male supremacy" The second section claims women as an "oppressed class", and expands upon the class and political implications of women's relationships with men.
 The third section names "[m]ale supremacy [as] the oldest, most basic form of domination."
 The fourth section addresses the role of institutions in women's oppression, claiming that institutions are "tools of the oppressors".
 Additionally, this section argues against the claim that women permit or are responsible for their oppression.
-Instead, the Manifesto claims that men must be changed, but that "any man is free to renounce his superior position provided that he is willing to be treated like a woman by other men."
+Instead, the Manifesto claims that men must be changed but that "any man is free to renounce his superior position provided that he is willing to be treated like a woman by other men."
 The fifth section sets forth Redstockings' primary goal, which is "to develop female class consciousness through sharing experience and publicly exposing the sexist foundation of all our institutions."
 In order to accomplish this task, honesty is required in order to raise consciousness regarding women's oppression by men.
 The sixth section briefly outlines Redstockings' assertion that its members "identify with all women" and aim to minimize barriers between women both outside of and within the movement.
 The final section is the Manifesto's call to action.
 In these final six sentences, the Manifesto calls on women to unite to break from male oppression, and on men to forgo their privilege and endorse the freedom of women from male supremacy.

 The refounded group published a journal, Feminist Revolution.
 A nearly complete anthology of articles from the journal was published in 1979 by Random House.
-The anthology omits a controversial report on Gloria Steinem's involvement with a liberal youth group that was later revealed to have been funded by the CIA.
-The anthology's publication created a lasting rift between members of Redstockings and feminists who were close to Steinem.
+The republished anthology, however, omits a controversial report on Gloria Steinem's involvement with a liberal youth group that was later revealed to have been funded by the CIA.
+The anthology's publication, however, created a lasting rift between members of Redstockings and feminists who were close to Steinem.